-If you are deploying in the AWS GovCloud (US-West) Region and you are using a custom domain for Research and Engineering Studio, you will need to complete these prerequisite steps.
+If you are deploying in the AWS GovCloud (US-West) Region, you will need to complete these prerequisite steps.

 - Deploy the Certificate AWS CloudFormation stack in the commercial-partition AWS Account where the public hosted domain was created. - From the Certificate CloudFormation Outputs, find and note the CertificateARN and PrivateKeySecretARN. - 3.
 In the GovCloud partition account, create a secret with the value of the CertificateARN output.
 Note the new secret ARN and add two tags to the secret so vdc-gateway can access the secret value: